Characters / Transmetropolitan

 Spider's constantly troubled editor.

 - Bad Boss: Besides his general vitriol with Spider (which is a given), it's generally averted.
-However, he does have at least interrogation cells in the office building, which does raise some concern.
+However, he does have at least three interrogation cells in the office building, which does raise some concern.

 - Catch Phrase: "Where's my fucking column?!"